aldebaranzbradaradjan/rml/README.md

 * Core engine for node arena, event system, properties, and callbacks ✅

-* Callbacks, functions (can accept engine contexte but no return value), and initial values can be defined in Rust directly in the DSL ✅
+* Callbacks, functions (can accept engine context but no return value), and initial values can be defined in Rust directly in the DSL ✅

 * Basic anchor system ✅